rosswhitfield/corelli/docs/reduction.md

 # Normalisation and symmetry

 Once you have an UB matrix for your series of runs you can perform a correctly normalised reduction of your data.
+You can read about correct normalisation of data at [Multi dimensional neutron scattering data normalization][MDNorm].

 You may require additional masking, the mask is copied from the SolidAngle workspace but it may have changed.
 See [Masking](mask).